TechWithRamaa/CNN-in-Tensorflow/README.md

 # CNN-in-Tensorflow

-* Starting with the Cats and Dogs dataset from a Kaggle challenge
 * This series of notebooks covers several key topics and demonstrates techniques to build and optimize ConvNet models for various image classification tasks, ensuring robust and generalizable performance

 * These notebooks are submitted as part of assignments while completing a course in Coursera